MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/rest/index.md

 * The UI action can be used to start up a desktop client or web client.
 The action is done through an HTTP Redirect response, to interact with the service.

-For more information on the HTTP request/response of the query and management actions, see [query management HTTP request](./request.md), [query management HTTP response](./response.md), and [query v2 HTTP response](./response2.md).
+For more information on the HTTP request and response of the query and management actions, see [query management HTTP request](./request.md), [query management HTTP response](./response.md), and [query v2 HTTP response](./response2.md).
 For more information on the UI action, see [UI (deeplink)](./deeplink.md).